AleksBulajic/AleksBulajic/README.md

- # 👋 Welcome to my GitHub Profile!
+ # 👋 Welcome to my GitHub Profile! 🏴‍☠️
 <div align="center">
     <img src="https://media.giphy.com/media/BjCWlikTDTN4a8EU0b/giphy.gif" style="width: 100%" />
 </div>

 ## About Me
 Hello, I'm Aleksandar Bulajic, and I'm a full-stack software engineer.
 I have experience and proficiency in a variety of technologies, which allows me to create efficient and innovative solutions for real-world problems.
+<br>Have a Look at my <a href="https://aleksandar-bulajic.netlify.app/" targer="_blank">protfolio</a> 👽</br>

 ## Skills
 Front-end: JavaScript, HTML, CSS, React.js,